ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 #### SPENDING STAR PLAYER POINTS

-If, once the MVP is determined and each player's tally of SPP has been counted up, a player has sufficientt SPP, they can spend them to gain an advancement.
+If, once the MVP is determined and each player's tally of SPP has been counted up, a player has sufficient SPP, they can spend them to gain an advancement.
 The SPP cost of each  advancement is shown on the table below.
 The more experienced a player is, the more SPP each new advancement they gain will cost.
 A player is not obliged to spend their SPP until they have enough to randomly select a characteristic improvement, at which point they must spend some or all of their SPP:

 | ADVANCEMENTS TABLE                | Randomly select a Primary skill | Choose a Primary skill or randomly select a Secondary skill | Choose a Secondary skill | Randomly select a characteristic improvement |
 | --------------------------------- | ------------------------------- | ----------------------------------------------------------- | ------------------------ | -------------------------------------------- |